atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [01:19:45.000 --> 01:19:50.000]  And the reason is that the rightmost chip, in reality, does not really exist.
 [01:19:50.000 --> 01:19:53.000]  It just duplicated.
 [01:19:53.000 --> 01:20:01.000]  And this is because for simplicity, they need to match the number of strips.
-[01:20:01.000 --> 01:20:12.000]  But in reality, the number of real pixels that you have on the NPA, the real number of columns that you have is not 120, but it's only 118.
+[01:20:01.000 --> 01:20:12.000]  But in reality, the number of real pixels that you have on the MPA, the real number of columns that you have is not 120, but it's only 118.
 [01:20:12.000 --> 01:20:15.000]  But at the edge, every chip is duplicated.
 [01:20:15.000 --> 01:20:25.000]  So in total, you will see it's from 120 pixels, even if in reality there are less than 120 columns.
 [01:20:25.000 --> 01:20:32.000]  Okay, so these are the plots at the level of the chip.